 DAY THREE – 15 February 2019

 Day three starts with insights in to the clinical opportunities and development of microbiome therapeutics.
 The red-hot interest and seemingly boundless opportunities of the microbiome has given rise to intense focus from researchers, investors, and companies working in both the nutraceuitcal and pharmaceutical space.
-As start-ups and global healthcare companies alike, look to build innovative pipelines based on microbiome science we discuss the opportunities driving the rapid shifts towards microbiome therapeutics.
+Hear about the opportunities within the phageome for novel therapeutics with Dr Lorraine Draper and the therapeutic potential of the microbiome in the field of metabolism from Dr Georges Rawadi

 Once the programme has come to an end cement new links in your network, discuss the insights you’ve learned from the programme and create lasting connections at our informal networking lunch before the event closes at 14.30.